maaalx/ilc-0.1/README.md

 international library of cannabies

-Fix the db.php to connect you host with sql
+fill in you localhost info in db.php to connect you host with DB

 users :